BattModels/BatteryCost/README.md

-This model is part of the BatteryModels.jl Ecosystem.
+This model is part of the BatteryModels.jl ecosystem.

 ![](assets/batteryModelswb2.png?raw=true)